cshorter-tech/NASA_NodeJS_Project/readme.txt

 Layered Architecture - User Interface, Business Logic, Data Access (also refered to as a seperation of concern)

 Module is responsible for one thing; and does well.. the more concerns the more complex to keep track of various changes and relationships between different components.
 Seperating concerns makes it easier to understand.

+# Adding Functionality to addNewLaunch

+Base functionality by using the model to take data and design functions around that data.

+Step 1: Build a function that allows router to set launches using the mapping function within the model..
+Step 2: Set up postman collection to make request via GET Step 3: Update Controller w/ corresponding contoller functino to handle new request and Router to accept 'addNewLaunch' under /launches route (since everything is a launch within launchRouter)

+# Validations Modules e.g, Packages & APIs

+Parsing Dates
+Error Handling
+Validating - RegEx
+Other Contitionals - Required Field, Missing Inputs & Rule Logic